nitin-vig/ERAv4S9/README.md

 ### 2. **Hardware Considerations**
 - Use GPU for all stages when possible
 - Adjust batch sizes based on available memory
-- Consider distributed training for full ImageNet
+- Consider distributed training for ImageNet-1k

 ### 3. **Monitoring Strategy**
 - Check intermediate results after each stage